It's estimated that 66,000 Americans will

 Is the Test Covered by Insurance?

-The test is covered by most private insurance plans and Medicare.
+The test is covered by most insurance plans.

 There is also a Cash Pay and Pay Later options.